Harshwardhansjadhav/Microservice-project/README.md

 This project highlights a robust microservices-based architecture powering a dynamic website, composed of multiple services developed in Python, Ruby, Java, and Node.js.
 The stack demonstrates scalability, fault tolerance, and streamlined deployments, aligning with modern DevOps practices.

 **1. Prerequisites**
+First, these are the following tools were installed and configured:
+'''
+Git: Used for version control to manage application code and Kubernetes manifests.
+'''